 Cushing syndrome, first described by Harvey in 1912, refers to signs and symptoms caused by excess free plasma glucocorticoids.
-Excess glucocorticoids can be from increased endogenous production or prolonged exposure to exogenous use of glucocorticoid products.
+Excess glucocorticoids can arise from increased endogenous production or prolonged exposure to exogenous use of glucocorticoid products.
 While endogenous Cushing syndrome is a rare disease, iatrogenic (drug-related or exogenous) Cushing syndrome from glucocorticoid products is commonly seen in clinical practice.
-This article will focuses on iatrogenic, or drug-related, Cushing syndrome.[1]
+This article will focus on iatrogenic Cushing syndrome.[1]

 ![]() View Image | Physical findings in Cushing syndrome. |